gcc-mirror/gcc/gcc/config/m68k/predicates.md

     }
 })

-;; A constant that can be used the address in a call insn.
+;; A constant that can be used the address in a call or sibcall insn.
 (define_predicate "const_call_operand"
   (ior (match_operand 0 "const_int_operand")
        (and (match_test "m68k_symbolic_call != NULL")